 Who needs an oral cancer screening in Houston?

 At Trinity Dental Centers, we perform oral cancer screenings with a visual and physical exam in response to a patient’s lifestyle choices, or upon a patient’s request.
-Everyone 18 and older should undergo oral cancer screenings, as it is best to check for issues before the symptoms manifest.
+Everyone 18 and older should undergo this type of screening, as it is best to check for issues before the symptoms manifest.
 Through early detection, treatment can start immediately.
-The two-part oral cancer screening involves evaluation of the gums, inner cheeks, the roof of the mouth, tonsils, throat, and underneath the tongue.
+The two-part screening involves evaluation of the gums, inner cheeks, the roof of the mouth, tonsils, throat, and underneath the tongue.

 Why is an oral cancer screening necessary?

-We recommend all our patients undergo oral cancer screenings, regardless of age or lifestyle choices.
+We recommend all our patients undergo an oral screenings, regardless of age or lifestyle choices.
 By taking preventative steps, either you have an assurance that everything is fine, or our dental care team works with you to quickly begin treatment at the earliest stages of oral cancer.
-At Trinity Dental Centers, we believe that identifying mouth cancer early through an oral cancer screening means that we can work toward eliminating the issue and have a greater chance for a cure.
+At Trinity Dental Centers, we believe that identifying mouth cancer early through a screening means that we can work toward eliminating the issue and have a greater chance for a cure.

-1. Face: During the face part of the oral cancer screening, we check for masses, lack of symmetry, inflammation, unusual discoloration, or ulcers.
+- Face: During the face part of the screening, we check for masses, lack of symmetry, inflammation, unusual discoloration, or ulcers.
 We also evaluate the pigmented, risen, ulcerated, or hard areas of the skin.

-8. Tonsils: While inspecting your tonsils during the oral cancer screening, the dentist will ask you to open wide, slowly breathe in, and say “Ahh.”
-This relaxes your tongue and offers the dentist a full view of the oropharynx, allowing them a better look at the entire tonsil region.
+- Tonsils: While inspecting your tonsils during the oral cancer screening, the dentist will ask you to open wide, slowly breathe in, and say “Ahh.”
+This relaxes your tongue and offers the dentist a full view of the oropharynx, allowing them a better look at the entire tonsil region